 Student Activities Board

-The Student Activities Board (SAB) is a student organization advised by the Office of Student Activities and Student Center Operations.
+The Student Activities Board (SAB) is a student organization advised by the Office of Student Engagement.
 Concerts, speakers, comedians, bus trips, novelty programs and festivals are among the many events sponsored.
-The SAB presents numerous opportunities for students to get involved both as spectators and as active board members.
-Students can join nine committees, which include: Novelty, Awareness, Diversity Programs, Special Events, Comedy, Concerts, Festivals, Travel and Tour, and Major Concerts.
+The SAB presents numerous opportunities for students to become involved both as spectators and as active board members.
+Students can join any of the nine committees, which include: Novelty, Awareness, Diversity Programs, Special Events, Comedy, Concerts, Festivals, Travel and Tour, and Major Concerts.
 Involvement in SAB may relate to a student’s major or may just be for fun.

 The Department of Music and Theatre Arts, housed in the Lauren K. Woods Theatre, offers a wide ranging schedule of concerts, recitals, and theatrical productions during the academic year, and a professional theatre, the Shadow Lawn Stage, in the summer.
 The department offers performance opportunities in concert chorus, chamber choir, glee clubs, chamber orchestra, jazz band, and pep band, rock ensembles and the Blue Hawk House Band.
 Applied music study is offered to all students in voice, piano, woodwinds, brass, guitar, strings, and percussion.